-Even on the rare occasions that women are mentioned in The Analects, it is generally in reference to their role as a mother or wife rather than as an individual in their own right.
-Continue reading Analects Book 1: Confucius on women
+Even on the rare occasions that women are mentioned in the Analects, it is generally in reference to their role as a mother or wife rather than as an individual in their own right.
+Continue reading Analects of Confucius Book 1: Confucius on women

-Filial devotion (孝/xiào) is one of the best known of the values taught by Confucius, probably because it was so heavily promoted by a succession of imperial dynasties starting with the Han who drew a direct link between obedience to parents and obedience to the ruler.
-Continue reading Analects Book 1: Confucius on filial devotion
+Filial devotion (孝/xiào) is one of the best known of the values taught by Confucius, not least because it was so heavily promoted by a succession of imperial dynasties starting with the Han who drew a direct link between obedience to parents and obedience to the ruler.
+Continue reading Analects of Confucius Book 1: Confucius on filial devotion

 Although this may come as a surprise to people who have experienced or even just heard about the rigors of China’s so-called “Confucian” education system, Confucius himself believed that learning should involve much more than simply imbibing and regurgitating the ancient classics.
 Rather, it should be focused on the practical application of the timeless principles found in the texts to your daily life so that you can make a positive contribution to your family, your community, and ultimately the whole society you live in.
 Continue reading Analects of Confucius Book 1: Confucius on learning